 Virtual LANs (VLANs) allow you to split your physical LAN into logical parts, to create logical segmentation of work groups, and to enforce security policies for each logical segment.
 Each defined VLAN behaves as its own separate network with its traffic and broadcasts isolated from the others, increasing bandwidth efficiency within each logical group.
-Up to 64 VLANs (63 tagged and 1 untagged) can be defined for each QLogic adapter on your server, depending on the amount of memory available in your system.
+Up to 64 VLANs (63 tagged and 1 untagged) can be defined for each Marvell adapter on your server using the QLASP NIC teaming driver (through the QCC GUI or QCS CLI), depending on the amount of memory available in your system.
+See the respective Linux, VMware, or Windows documentation for more information on the in-OS NIC bonding/teaming services.